sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 This shows the number of points received by the Graphite service on port 2003 (`points_rx`), for the TCP protocol.
 It also shows the number of points sent to the database (`points_tx`).
 If you notice `points_rx` is greater than `points_tx`.
 This shows that the Graphite input is buffering points internally, as it batches writes into the database for maximum throughput.

 These are just a few quick examples of what `SHOW STATS` can do.
-Keep in mind that depending on what services are enabled, and what code paths execute, on your InfluxDB system, you may see statistics from other components.
+Keep in mind that depending on what services are enabled, and what code paths execute within the database, you may see statistics from other components.

 ### The _internal_ database

 All this statistical information is very useful, but is reset when the system restarts.
 What if we want to analyze the performance of our system over time?
 Of course, InfluxDB is a time-series database, built especially for storing this kind of data.
-So the system periodically writes all statistical data to a special database called `_internal`, which allows you to use the full power of the [InfluxQL](https://influxdb.com/docs/v0.9/query_language/spec.html) to analyze the system itself.
+So the system periodically writes all statistical data to a special database called `_internal`, which allows you to use the full power of [InfluxQL](https://influxdb.com/docs/v0.9/query_language/spec.html) to analyze the system itself.

 Some examples may help.

 If you have questions about how InfluxDB is using the Go heap, it's easy to see how usage changes over time.
-For example using the `influx` CLI, issue the following queries:
+For example using the `influx` CLI, issue the following queries to see Go heap usage every 10 secods.

 ```
 > USE _internal